 As a result, the offer might be for the remaining mortgage balance irrespective of the value of the home.
 At best, investors want properties at wholesale pricing, which is often below fair market value by at least 30 percent.

 Keep in mind there is a cost to keeping a home.
 Everything from mortgage payments, insurance, and property taxes must continue to be paid while you own the home.
 The longer you delay a sale, the longer you must pay for utilities, maintenance, and upkeep.

 Do the math then consider the average time it takes for homes to sell in your market.
 Based on average pricing, will you make up the difference in the cost of maintaining the home for the extended timeframe?

 It may also be urgent to sell because of an impending foreclosure or estate tax cash requirement.
 Consider all of these factors as you begin to look at offers from buyers.

 It doesn’t take a lot of research to get an idea of a property’s fair market value.
 If you really want to know, pay a couple of hundred dollars for an appraisal or simply speak with a local realtor who will give you an idea of the value of your home in its current condition.

 Once you know what the estimated value is based on current market conditions, look at what can be done quickly and inexpensively to improve the property thus increasing the value.

 Do what the investors would do.
 These include cleaning the home inside and out; make sure windows and screens sparkle.
 Remove all weeds in the landscape and trim trees and bushes back.
-Replace carpet, tile the bathroom and kitchen and repaint the inside and out.
+Replace the carpet, tile the bathroom and kitchen, and repaint the inside and out.